SaaS transformation consulting for telecom tech giant

 What would be the benchmark SaaS experience for sellers, marketers and customers?

-My Work & Responsibilities
+My Work

-Structuring information gathering & conceptualization for success
+Giving structure to information gathering & conceptualization

 • SaaS competitor studies